sykoram/photo-map/README.md

 2. in menu (three horizontal lines in the left upper corner), click on "Projects"
 3. click "Open" or "New project" > "Import KML file from computer" and select the generated KML or KMZ file > "Present"

+#### Google Earth (mobile)

+1. open Google Earth app
+2. in menu (three horizontal lines in the left upper corner), tap on "Projects"
+3. tap "Open" > "Import KML file" and select the KML or KMZ file > "Present"

 #### Google Earth Pro (desktop)

 1. start Google Earth Pro